sqlfluff/sqlfluff/CONTRIBUTING.md

 SQLFluff is maintained by a community of volunteers, which means we have a few processes in place to allow everyone to contribute at a level that suits them and at a time that suits them.
-These aren't meant to be a way of restricting development, but a way of allowing the community to agree what to focus on and then effectively direct its focus toward that.
-Anyone can pipe up in these discussions, and the more we hear from users the more we can build a tool that's actually useful for the community.
+These are not meant to be a way of restricting development, but a way of allowing the community to agree what to focus on and then effectively direct its focus toward that.
+Anyone can pipe up in these discussions, and the more we hear from users the more we can build a tool that is useful for the community.

 - Large features for consideration will be organised into _Major Releases_.
-  These will usually include significant changes in functionality or backward incompatible changes.
+  These will usually include significant changes in functionality or backwards-incompatible changes.
 As some of these features may require significant coordination, discussion or development work, there is a process for each major release to work out what features will fit into that release.
   - Each major release will have its own GitHub issue.
-For example the link to the issue for [0.6.0 is here](https://github.com/sqlfluff/sqlfluff/issues/922).
+For example, the link to the issue for [0.6.0 is here](https://github.com/sqlfluff/sqlfluff/issues/922).
   - Features or issues are organised into a _shortlist_.
 During the initial discussion for the release, each feature is vetted for enough clarity that someone in the community can pick it up.
-Issues where we can't reach clarity will be pushed to the next release.
-Getting this clarity is important before development work progresses so that we know that larger changes are a) in line with the aims of the project and b) are effectively pre-approved changes so that there aren't any surprises when it comes to merging.
+Issues, where we cannot reach clarity, will be pushed to the next release.
+Getting this clarity is important before development work progresses so that we know that larger changes are a) in line with the aims of the project and b) are effectively pre-approved changes so that there are not any surprises when it comes to merging.
   - Once we reach the deadline for closing the roadmap for a release the focus on development work should be on those features.
-- Small features and bugfixes (assuming no backward compatibility issues) don't need to go through the same process and vetting and can be picked up and merged at any time.
+- Small features and bug fixes (assuming no backward compatibility issues) do not need to go through the same process and vetting and can be picked up and merged at any time.

 ### Maintainers